By Garrett Cecere

 Carr described her recovery from the tragedy of Garner’s death as emotional.
 She said there were mixed feelings surrounding his death, especially because it happened in such a violent manner.
 She took to her bed the day after Garner’s death and did not want to get up or see anyone.
 Ultimately, she turned to prayer for help.

 “I’m a very religious person, so I used to pray a lot,” Carr said.
 “I prayed to God.
-It looked like one night, it just seems like he whispered in my ear and asked me, ‘Are you going to lay there and die, like your son, or are going to get up and let people know who he was?’”
+It looked like one night, it just seems like he whispered in my ear and asked me, ‘Are you going to lay there and die, like your son, or are going to get up and let the world know who he was?’”

 About one or two days later, Carr decided it was time to join groups and find out what she could do.